 The elaboration of an access_definition creates an anonymous general access-to-variable type [(this happens as part of the initialization of an access parameter or access discriminant)].

-The elaboration of an access_definition creates an anonymous general access-to-variable type.
+The elaboration of an access definition creates an anonymous access type.

 3.10.1 Incomplete Type Declarations